Since it seems to be part of the SGA fic writers code that you must write something about The Storm/The Eye, here's mine. :)

 "Rodney," Beckett replied with a sigh and held out a hand.
 "Come on, lad, let me take a look at you."

 Beckett tsked again and patted Rodney's shoulder.
 "I'll be right back, lad," he said softly.
 He came back a moment later with a prepared syringe.
-"This should help take the edge off," he said as he found a vein in Rodney's other arm and injected the medication.
+"This should help take the edge off," he said as he found a vein in Rodney's other arm and injected the contents of the syringe.

-"Daft bugger," Carson mumbled at Rodney as he sat and started to cut away the jacket and then the shirt sleeve underneath.
+"Daft bugger," Carson muttered at Rodney as he picked up a pair of surgical shears and started to cut away the jacket and then the shirt sleeve underneath.
 "Why didn't you come to me right away instead of waiting hours?"

 "He said you were concussed," John answered.
-He chose not to mention the other reason Rodney had been avoiding the infirmary.
+He chose not to mention the other reason Rodney had avoided the infirmary.

 "I had worse nights at the pub when I was at university," Beckett replied, then hissed when the last of the fabric came away from Rodney's arm.
 "Bloody hell," he murmured, and carefully touched the edges of the three angry cuts running up Rodney's forearm.
-From what John could see, it looked like Kolya had made each incision deeper, probably as Rodney refused to answer.
+From what John could see, it looked like Kolya had made each incision deeper, probably as Rodney refused to answer Kolya's questions.

-John gripped the bed table so hard his knuckles turned white.
-All he wanted to do at that moment was dial up the Genii homeworld, find Kolya, and take him apart.
-Slowly.
-John promised himself if he ever saw the Commander again, Kolya wouldn't survive a second encounter.
+John promised himself if he ever saw the Genii commander again, Kolya wouldn't survive a second encounter.
 He certainly wouldn't be allowed within a mile of Rodney.

 "Did you know it was this bad?
 "Beckett asked, and John shook his head.

-"Elizabeth told me Rodney was left alone with Koyla and a few of his men when she was sent to get the Wraith data device."
+"Elizabeth told me Rodney was left alone with Koyla when she was sent to get the Wraith data device."
 John stared at the bloody arm.
-"When she came back, Rodney was bleeding, but she never got a good look at his arm and Rodney didn't tell her what had happened."
+"When she came back, Rodney was bleeding, but she never got a good look at his arm, and Rodney refused to tell her what had happened."

 "Sharon," Beckett called, still gently probing the cuts.

 Sharon Peterson came over to the bed and winced when she saw Rodney's arm.
-She glanced up at John, sympathy clear in her expression.
+She glanced up at John, sympathy evident in her expression.

 "Major?"
 Carson said, and gently led John away from the bed.
 "Since I know you won't leave, you can wait over here.
 When we have those lacerations sutured, he'll need to sleep off the morphine.
 Once he's awake, you can take him back to his quarters."